 http://www.thehealingjournal.com/node/95 and read what you need in order to do these ~ wool unprinted, unbleached flannel, organic castor oil, some plastic bags, an old beach towel, a hot water bottle, etc).

-3. Liver cleanses such as the ones described by the famous Hulda Clarke and others found on the internet that require you to ingest a lot of Epsom salts, oils and lemon, etc, should only be done after a serious intestinal cleanse is thoroughly completed or else you may create more damage to your organs than good.
-If this is ignored then some of the the pathogens and other toxins which were stored out of harms way, might be released from the liver and then are quite likely going to find a new home somewhere downstream in the intestinal tract (at least 27 feet long).
-All too often quickie liver cleanses or less than quality commercial liver cleanses, merely rearrange these toxins without adequate departure or worse still, will allow your toxins to lodge in the intestinal tract pockets and diverticulae and cleansing is not achieved - much like rearranging the chairs on the Titanic and you’ll actually unwittingly compromise your health.
+3. Liver cleanses such as the ones described by the famous Hulda Clarke and others found on the internet that require you to ingest a lot of Epsom salts, oils and lemon, etc, and this should only be done after a serious intestinal cleanse is thoroughly completed or else you may create more damage than good.
+If this is ignored then some of the the pathogens and other toxins which were stored out of harms way in the liver, may be released from the liver and then are quite likely going to find a new home somewhere downstream in the intestinal tract crevices (this organ is at least 27 feet long and needs our respect).
+All too often quickie liver cleanses or less than quality commercial liver cleanses, merely rearrange these toxins without adequate departure or worse still, will allow your toxins to lodge in the intestinal tract pockets and diverticulae - much like rearranging the chairs on the Titanic and you’ll actually, unwittingly, compromise your health.

 So start your liver cleanse by doing a thorough Intestinal cleanse.
 There are a distinct few that are worth exploring ~ just go to the detox section further below.
 In the meantime, enjoy the hard work certain enzymes can do for you to lighten your toxic load in general and in your liver, specifically.